mpzwier/multiple_robots/README.md

     ros2 launch multiple_robots robots.launch.py

 You can start with goal planning if the Nav2 plugin in Rviz2 shows Navigation and Localization as active.
 Sometimes due to the large number of nodes to be launched, a single robot fails to launch, try to launch again, most of the time this will help.
+TO DO: make the launch a bit more stable

 ## Acknowledgement